snphillips/meeting-background-maker-server/README.md

 #### Generate Images and Save to AWS

 We need to generate and edit images then save them to an AWS bucket using the script `preImageProcessing`.
+There are more than 200 tags which themselves have up to 20 images.
+That's a lot of images to process at once, so we've broken down the tags into seven tag arrays (`tagArray1.js`, `tagArray2.js`, `tagArray3.js`).
+I found that by breaking up the tags into smaller grounps, it's easier to debug if you encounter an error.

 ```
 node preImageProcessing